jmnarloch/zuul-trie-matcher-spring-cloud-starter/README.md

 route path matching.
 For most effective use the Trie is being build on application context refresh and used for queries afterwards.

+At this moment this component defines three different implementation of the Trie, all of which differs slightly in performance, but far most with the memory consumption.

+The available Trie implementations are:

+* CharArrayTrie
+* HashMapTrie
+* CharHashMapTrie - that uses Trove TCharObjectHashMap

 ## License

 Apache 2.0